pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/scale-cluster/scale-cluster.md

 ### Prerequisites

-* Successfully created the virtual machine, which consist of all required softwares.
+* Access to noVNC Remote Desktop created in lab 1.

 ## Task 1: Scaling a WebLogic Cluster using WebLogic Kubernetes Toolkit UI